-VATIONAL (PCT) APPLICATION FOR PATENT

-UNINTENTIONALLY UNDER 37 CFR 1.137(a) ge 1 of 2

-First named inventor:

-International (PCT) Application No.: U.S. Application No. (if known):

-Filed:

-Title:

-Attention: International Patent Legal Administration

-Mail Stop PCT Commissioner for Patents

-P.O.
-Box 1450

-Alexandria, VA 22313-1450

-as to the United States because the fees and documents required by 35 U.S.C.
-371(c) and the time set in 37 CFR 1.495(b) or (c) (as applicable).
-The date of abandonment is the day rents were due.
+PETITION FOR REVIVAL OF AN INTERNATIONAL (PCT) APPLICATION FOR PATENT Docket Number (Optional) DESIGNATING THE U.S. ABANDONED UNINTENTIONALLY UNDER 37 CFR 1.137(a) Page 1 of 3 First named inventor: International (PCT) Application No.: U.S. Application No. (if known): Filed: Title: Attention: International Patent Legal Administration Mail Stop PCT Commissioner for Patents P.O.
+Box 1450 Alexandria, VA 22313-1450 NOTE: If information or assistance is needed in completing this form, please contact the PCT Helpdesk at · (571) 272-4300.
+The above-identified application became abandoned as to the United States because the fees and documents requ 37 CFR 1.495 were not filed prior to the expiration of the time set in 37 CFR 1.495(b) or (c) (as applicable).
+The date after the date on which the 35 U.S.C.
+371(c) requirements were due.
 See 37 CFR 1.495(c) and (h).

-APPLICANT HE NOTE: A grantable petition requires the followi REBY PETITIONS FOR REVIVAL OF THIS APPLICATION.

-Petition fee; Proper reply; ee which is required for all international applications having an international filing date

-1. Petition fee

-Small entity fee \$ (37 CFR 1.17(m)) .
+APPLICANT HEREBY PETITIONS FOR REVIVAL OF THIS APPLICATION.
+NOTE: A grantable petition requires the following items: Petition fee; Proper reply; Terminal disclaimer with disclaimer fee which is required for all international applications having an international filing date before June 8, 1995; and (4) Statement that the entire delay was unintentional.
+1. Petition fee Small entity fee \$ (37 CFR 1.17(m)).
 Applicant asserts small entity status.
 See 37 CFR 1.27.

-).
+Micro entity fee \$(37 CFR 1.17(m)).
 Applicant certifies micro entity status.
-See 37 CFR 1.29. er be enclosed or have been submitted previously.

-Undiscounted fee \$ (37 CFR 1.17(n n)).

-2. Proper reply

-The proper reply (the missing requirement(s)) in n the form of

-(identify the type of reply):

-has been filed previously on

-is enclosed herewith.

-3. Terminal disclaimer with disclaimer fee

-national filing date on or after June 8, 1995, no terminal disclaimer is required.

-Since this international application has an inter- - , , ,

-R 1.20(d)) of \$ for a small entity or \$ for other than a small
+See 37 CFR 1.29.
+Form PTO/SB/15A or B or equivalent must either be enclosed or have been submitted previously.
+Undiscounted fee \$(37 CFR 1.17(m)).
+2. Proper reply The proper reply (the missing requirement(s)) in the form of (identify the type of reply): has been filed previously on is enclosed herewith.
+3. Terminal disclaimer with disclaimer fee Since this international application has an international filing date on or after June 8, 1995, no terminal disclaimer is required.
+A terminal disclaimer (and disclaimer fee (37 CFR 1.20(d) of \$) disclaiming the required period of (see PTO/SB/63). time is enclosed herewith